ryannix123/quay-on-RHEL/README.md

 ## Step 2: Install Podman

-Install Podman and required packages for rootless mode:
+Install Podman and the required packages for rootless mode:

 ```bash
 # Install podman and rootless dependencies